 Lucky for all us small space dwellers, there are plenty of storage options out there designed specifically for small bathrooms.
 So, whether you are after a space-saving built-in solution or just some small accessories, even the smallest bathroom can be made serene and clutter-free with just a few inventive ideas.

-For loads more inspiring bathroom ideas check out our gallery of beautiful looks you can copy.
+For loads more inspiring small bathroom ideas check out our gallery of beautiful looks you can copy.

 1. Double-up small bathroom storage baskets as furniture